Voldoen jouw werkschoenen nog aan de veiligheidseisen?

 Do your work shoes still meet the safety requirements?

-Do you put on your work shoes every day without thinking or do you sometimes wonder whether they still meet the safety requirements?
-Do your work shoes still protect your feet sufficiently?
-How old are your work boots now?
-Have you ever had an accident with it?
-Do you work on your knees a lot?
-Have your duties or working conditions changed?
-In short, do your work shoes still meet the safety requirements required for your work?
+Do you put on your safety shoes every day without thinking or do you sometimes wonder whether they still meet the safety requirements?
+Do your safety shoes still protect your feet sufficiently?
+How old are your safety shoes now?
+Have you ever had an accident with them?
+Do you work a lot on your knees?
+Have your work or working conditions perhaps changed?
+In short, do your safety shoes still meet the safety requirements that are necessary for your work?
 Check it out!

 Grisport Hound

-If you work on your knees a lot, your shoe toes sometimes have to endure even more strain than your shoe soles.
-If the leather around the safety toe is damaged, the steel or plastic toe cap can slide and your forefeet are no longer sufficiently protected.
-Buying new safety shoes is then the only solution that's left.
-Make sure that you buy a safety shoe with a safety toe such as S1P, S2, or S3 standard safety shoes.
-Of course you can also go for safety boots with the S3 standard.
+If you work a lot on your knees, your shoe toes sometimes have to endure even more than your shoe soles.
+If the leather around the safety toe is damaged, the steel or plastic protective toe can slide and your forefeet are no longer sufficiently protected.
+Buying new safety shoes is then the only solution.
+Make sure you buy a safety shoe with a safety toe, such as S1P, S2, or S3 safety shoes.
+Of course you can also opt for safety boots immediately S3 standard.
 Nowadays the lightweight safety shoes and safety sneakers also developed in such a way that they fully comply with the standards.
-To prevent wear and tear many safety shoes have a plastic toe cap and sometimes you can even have a toe cap fitted to your favorite safety shoe after purchase.
-This toe cap is also called a scuff guard and is usually made of polyurethane (PU).
-Toe caps are ideal for tilers, construction workers, electricians, etc. Are the steel or plastic safety toes still protected by a scuff guard or the leather of your shoe?
+To prevent wear, many safety shoes have a plastic toe cap and sometimes you can even have a toe cap mounted on your favorite safety shoe after purchase.
+This toe cap is also called a crawl toe cap and is usually made of Polyurethane (PU).
+Toe caps are ideal for tilers, construction workers, electricians, etc. Are your steel or plastic protective toe caps still protected by a toe cap or the leather of your shoe?
 Check it out!

 Age and maintenance

-No matter how strong your safety shoes are, over time they really lose their protective power.
-For example, the glue on your soles can loosen, allowing sharp objects to get between the shoe sole and the protective sole.
+No matter how strong your safety shoes are, they will lose their protective power over time.
+For example, the glue on your soles can come loose, allowing sharp objects to get between the shoe sole and the protective sole.
 The waterproofness can also decrease over time, especially if you do not maintain your safety shoes properly.

 • Allow wet safety shoes to dry slowly.
-Get the insole out and put newspapers in it.
+Get the insole out and stuff them with newspapers.
 Never place them near a heat source such as a radiator or in the sun.
-The leather then dries out which can cause it to crack.
+The leather will dry out and may crack.

-• Sweaty safety shoes must also dry for at least 24 hours after each working day.
-Otherwise they turn white and start to smell due to the accumulation of bacteria.
-Ultimately, the inside of your safety shoes becomes hard and uncomfortable.
+• Even sweaty safety shoes must dry for at least 24 hours after each working day.
+Otherwise they will turn white and start to smell due to the accumulation of bacteria.
+Eventually the inside of your safety shoes will become hard and uncomfortable.

 • Spray your dry safety shoes at least once a month with impregnating spray.
-In nice, dry weather this is more than sufficient but in case of a lot of rain and/or snow we recommend doing it more often.
-Apply the maintenance products when the shoes are dry and keep the spray can approximately 35 cm away from the shoe due to possible inhalation of propellant gases.
+In nice dry weather this is more than enough, but in heavy rain and/or snow we advise to do it more often.
+Apply the maintenance products when the shoes are dry and hold the spray can at a distance of approx. 35 cm from the shoe, in connection with possible inhalation of propellant gases.

 Please note: The impregnation is only fully active after 24 hours.
-Always use the impregnating spray first and then grease your safety shoes again.
-Impregnating fluid does not penetrate this somewhat greasy layer.
+Always use the impregnation spray first and then grease your safety shoes again.
+Impregnation fluid does not penetrate this somewhat greasy layer.

 Accidents at work

-Steel, plastic or aluminum safety toes protect your forefeet against falling objects.
+Steel, plastic or aluminium toe caps protect your forefeet from falling objects.
 However, this protective power quickly diminishes once something heavy has fallen on your safety shoes or if you have been pinched somewhere.
-Therefore, it is best to replace them after every accident or at least check whether your protective toe caps are still in shape and remain in place.
+Therefore, preferably replace them after every accident or at least check whether your toe caps are still in shape and remain in place.
 So: are your shoes still safe for your feet?
-Check it out!
+Check it!

 Working conditions and working environment

-Have your duties or working conditions changed?
+Have your activities or working conditions changed?
 Check whether your safety shoes still meet the necessary European safety requirements for these specific working conditions.
-Perhaps less strict standards or higher ones are now sufficient.
-In safety shoe catalogs you will find various codes: EN ISO standards, additional requirements for foot protection, requirements for slip resistance and requirements for the prevention of static electric charge (ESD) and extreme cold (CI).
+Perhaps you now have enough with less strict standards or even higher ones.
+In catalogues for safety shoes you will find various codes: EN ISO standards, additional requirements for foot protection, requirements for slip resistance and requirements for the prevention of static electric charge (ESD) and extreme cold (CI).
 Below is a brief explanation:

 EN ISO standard

 The best-known European standard for safety shoes is EN ISO 20345.
 These shoes are also called safety shoes and offer the highest mechanical (toe) protection (up to 200 joules).
-An S-coding of the word Safety is used for this.
+An S-coding is used for this, from the English word Safety.
 If the requirements are less strict, you can also opt for shoes that have been tested according to EN ISO 20346, the so-called protective shoes with P-coding for toe protection (100 Joule).
-If you do not need toe protection, you will need work shoes that have been tested according to EN ISO 20347, with an O-coding of Occupational.
-More information about the S-classifications of work shoes.
+If you do not need toe protection, safety shoes that have been tested according to EN ISO 20347, with an O-coding for Occupational, will suffice.
+Learn more about the S-classifications of safety shoes.

 Slip resistance